Society for Early Education Scholars (SEEDS)

 SEEDS fellows will

-1. Enroll in the Duke GME Medical Education Leadership Track (MELT), a year-long, primarily didactic program that teaches basics of medical education theory, practice, and assessment (fellows who have completed the program at Duke will not be required to repeat the program).
+1. Enroll in the Duke GME Faculty Academy for Clinical Teaching (FACT), a year-long, primarily didactic program that teaches basics of medical education theory, practice, and assessment (fellows who have completed a similar program will not be required to repeat the program).

 2. Be paired with a faculty clinician educator to both learn and directly practice presenting up to two didactic teaching sessions to a diverse group of learners.